 Want to participate in the Teal Pumpkin Project?

-- You can paint a pumpkin teal, grab a plastic one from Walmart, or display this free printable on your porch so everyone will know that your home has non-food treats available!
-Get yours now.
+- You can paint a pumpkin teal, grab a plastic one from Walmart, or display our teal pumpkin printable on your porch so everyone will know that your home has non-food treats or allergy-safe options available.

 I’m sure it’s extra stressful for parents of kids with extreme allergies who have to carry an epipen every place they go.
 I couldn’t imagine.
 You guys are superheros.